 Audrey Pinkerton Gentieu, (1922 – 2009) born in Toledo, Ohio, painted portraits for over 75 years.
-She studied oil portraiture with Karl Kappes (1861–1943), a German-trained painter who taught not only Audrey, but also her father and her grandfather when they were young.
+She studied oil portraiture with Karl Kappes (1861–1943), a German-trained painter who taught not only Audrey, but two other generations of her father’s family.

 Audrey was fascinated by faces.
 She started sittings of children and adults as a freshman at DeVilbiss High School, making small oil portraits for $5 a head.
 She donated a portrait of the principal to the school when she graduated.

 Married at the age of 19, she freelanced her trade while raising a family of three children.
 She experimented in pastel portraiture in the Fifties and developed her own particular style of impressionistic realism.
 Her commissioned portraits from the 1950’s and 1960’s have hung in hundreds of Toledo homes, businesses, and public buildings.